wtsi-hgi/wes-qc/docs/wxs-qc_development.md

 pre-commit install
 ```

-This will set up the pre-commit hooks configured in `.pre-commit-config.yaml`, which include:
+This will set up the pre-commit hooks, which include:
 - Trailing whitespace removal
 - End of file fixer
 - YAML syntax checking
 - Large file checking
 - Ruff linting and formatting
-- mypy type checking
+- MyPy type checking

 ## Run the tests and calculate coverage